-- ✓ Creation of an All-Party Group in the Northern Ireland Assembly to provide a forum for MLAs and stakeholders to discuss a range of high risk electrical safety issues and propose policy solutions. - A more up-to-date reporting system that allows for better capturing of incidents caused by modern technology. - ✓ A review of the causes of fires by electrical sources and the cost to public services to allow targeted campaigns to be developed. - ✓ The option of free five-yearly electrical safety checks for all owner-occupied households with one person of pensionable age.
+- Creation of an All-Party Group in the Northern Ireland Assembly to provide a forum for MLAs and stakeholders to discuss a range of high risk electrical safety issues and propose policy solutions. - A more up-to-date reporting system that allows for better capturing of incidents caused by modern technology. - A review of the causes of fires by electrical sources and the cost to public services to allow targeted campaigns to be developed. - Proactive action targeting the over 65s with safety checks to prevent electrical fires.